wangdi4/llvm/openmp/libomptarget/RuntimeOptionsIntel.rst

   <PoolInfoList> := <PoolInfo>[,<PoolInfoList>]
   <PoolInfo>     := <MemType>[,<AllocMax>[,<Capacity>[,<PoolSize>]]]
   <MemType>      := all | device | host | shared
-  <AllocMax>     := positive integer or empty, max allocation size in MB
+  <AllocMax>     := non-negative integer or empty, max allocation size in MB
   <Capacity>     := positive integer or empty, number of allocations from a
                     single block
   <PoolSize>     := positive integer or empty, max pool size in MB